astroprofsmith/intromodern.github.io/_sources/c10force.md

 ## Dynamics from the Lorentz Factor

-We originally derived the Lorentz factor as a way to keep the speed of light constant in all relatively moving reference frames, leading to an interpretation of the factor as a ratio of the time interval between two events in the same location to the time interval between those same two events in a relatively moving reference frame (aka time dilation).
+We originally derived the Lorentz factor back in {numref}`secGamma` as a way to keep the speed of light constant in all relatively moving reference frames, leading to an interpretation of the factor as a ratio of the time interval between two events in the same location to the time interval between those same two events in a relatively moving reference frame (aka time dilation).

 As we expanded our understanding of the process of characterizing space, time, and motion as observed in reference frames in relative